“I feel great when I’m Paleo, but I just can’t resist cheating sometimes.”

 2: Always have healthy snacks with you.

 The times when you are most likely to cheat are when you’re hungry.
 So only keep Paleo snacks with you.
 This will make walking past the vending machine so much less painful.
-I’ll post a list of Paleo snack options soon!
+Here’s a great list of Paleo snacks you can buy or make!

 3: Know what you can purchase if you need a quick fix.